Portfolio Construction & Measuring Risk Using the Markowitz Method¶

 Merging Two Datasets Using Python¶

-which includes the monthly risk-free rate.
+Notice I have two datasets: stock_return which includes monthly* stock returns and r_f_4wk which includes the monthly risk-free rate.
 I would like to join them in one table...*

-called "merge".
+When we have two tables and want to combine them, we can use a function in pandas called "merge".
 This function has so many configurations on how to join DataFrames.
 But since both of our tables (stock_return, r_f_4wk) have the same index name (date), the match can be done quite easily.

 When doing a merge, you can do "left", "right", "inner", and "outer".
 See the figure below.
 Imagine SP01-SP04 are dates.
 For our case, the r_f_4wk table starts in July, 2001.
 However, the stock_return starts in February, 2000.
-So when we do a "left" merge, we will have the original rows in stock_return plus whatever wa can match in r_f_4wk, and the rest of the rows that cannot be matched with any row from r_f_4wk
+So when we do a "left" merge, we will have the original rows in stock_return plus whatever wa can match in r_f_4wk, and the rest of the rows that cannot be matched with any row from r_f_4wk will be set as missing.

 # I will create a table (main_data) which will have all the stock returns + the columns I want from r_f_4wk